Ryibart/Ryibart/README.md

 <br>

-📍 I’m currently a student at Hive Helsinki, part of 42 pedagogy
-🌱 I’m learning about coding, particularly C
-🍷 I used to work in the restaurant business
+📍 I’m currently a student at Helsinki Business College 🌱 I’m learning about coding, particularly C, HTML, CSS and JS 🍷 I used to work in the restaurant business
 🔮 In the future, I aim to be either in food tech or the gaming industry
 📣 Send me honest feedback and improvement suggestions!